stereum-dev/ethereum2-docker-compose/compose-examples/lodestar-only/README.md

 # Lodestar node

+**Lodestar is not considered a stable mainnet client, use this with caution!**

 ## Requirements
 * Get to know [Lodestar](https://chainsafe.github.io/lodestar/) a bit
 * Server with 4 (v)cpus & 8 gb memory & 150 gb storage